Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/uv_project.rst

 Projectors
    Up to ten projector objects are supported.
    Each face will choose the closest and aligned projector with its surface normal.
-   Projections emit from the negative Z axis (i.e. straight down a camera or lamp).
+   Projections emit from the negative Z axis (i.e. straight down a camera or light).
    If the projector is a camera, the projection will adhere to its perspective/orthographic setting.
 Objects
    Specify the projector object(s).